AdrianUcjc/Create-A-Terminal-Emulator-Using-Python/README_python(EN)v2.0.md

 # Create-A-Terminal-Emulator-Using-Python

-## In this proyect, we will learn how to use tkinter and subproccess, to emulate a unix terminal and replicate most of its functions an applications.
+>In this proyect, we'll learn how to use `tkinter` and `subproccess, to emulate a unix terminal and replicate most of its functions an applications.

 Creating a Unix terminal emulator that opens in a window using Python involves a few steps.
 You'll need to use a library that can create a graphical window and execute shell commands.
 For this purpose, we'll use tkinter for the graphical interface and subprocess for executing shell commands.